Have you wondered which of the LinkedIn membership levels are is right for you?

 From the Home page, click on Job change in the left navigation menu.

-You can see their new position as well as have the ability to quickly send them a message.
+You can see your connection’s new position and quickly send them a message.

 With your subscription to Sales Navigator, you get access to LinkedIn’s Learning Center.

-To get there, hover over Support, in the top blue navigation bar on the right side.
-Click on Learning Center.
+To get there, hover over Support in the top blue navigation bar on the right side, and click on Learning Center.

 LinkedIn Social Selling Index (SSI Score)